For additional information about important dates and times, please consult the Rotman HUB.

 The Master of Management Analytics Directors’ Award is given to an outstanding graduating MMA student based on academic achievement and contributions to the program.

 The faculty and administrative staff at Rotman are dedicated to supporting the efforts of each individual student to realize his or her fullest potential.
-The staff in the Master of Management Analytics Recruitment & Admissions Office, Office of Student Engagement, Registrar’s Office, Career Centre, and Career Services for Working Professionals Office are available for consultation on all matters relating to the Master of Management Analytics program, including admissions; enrolment; registration; grade or course issues; financial assistance; international programs; career development opportunities; or special advising.
+The staff in the Master of Management Analytics Program Services Team, Recruitment & Admissions Office, Registrar’s Office, and Career Centre are available for consultation on all matters relating to the Master of Management Analytics program, including admissions; enrolment; registration; grade or course issues; financial assistance; career development opportunities; or special advising.

 Director, Student Life Programs and Services: Dana Andrews